hpcloud/cloud-foundry-client-js/README.md

 A JavaScript based Cloud Foundry Api client targeting the v2 api.

-The client is intended to be used by client-side JavaScript apps (such as those using Backbone, Knockout and Angular etc.) and will evolve with that in mind.
+This client support running in the browser via an AMD compatible loader (such as requirejs) and on the server under Node.js

 ## Status

 The client is under heavy development so expect some issues.
 It would be great to see it evolve in to a comprehensive client covering the entire Cloud Foundry Api but initially functionality will be added in the order that we need it for in other projects.

 ## Dependencies

+### Browser Dependencies

 * RequireJS (or AMD compatible loader)
 * jQuery
 * Underscore (or lodash)

-Dependencies are bundled in the ```/vendor``` directory.
+Browser dependencies are bundled in the ```/vendor``` directory.

+### Node.js Dependencies

+* Request
+* Underscore (or lodash)

+Node.js dependencies are pulled in via NPM

 ## Notes About Cross Domain Requests